mkhaled87/pFaces-OmegaThreads/README.md

 ## **Installation using Docker**
 Here, we assume you will be using a Linux or MacOS machine.
 Commands will be slightly different on Windows if you use Windows PowerShell.
-We tested this on Ubuntu Linux 18.04, on MacOs 10.15.7 and onn Windows 10 x46.
+We tested this on Ubuntu Linux 18.04, on MacOs 10.15.7 and on Windows 10 x46.

 First, make sure you have docker installed (see Docker installation guide for: [MacOS](https://docs.docker.com/docker-for-mac/install/), [Ubuntu Linux](https://docs.docker.com/engine/install/ubuntu/) or [Windows](https://docs.docker.com/docker-for-windows/install/)).
 Also, make sure to [configure Docker to use sufficient resources](https://docs.docker.com/config/containers/resource_constraints/) (e.g., enough CPU cores).
 Otherwise, OmegaThreads will run slower.
 In case you are using a GPU, make sure to expose the GPU to Docker.